-Structural movemen Structural movement
+Structural movement

 Repair category 1

-Notes There is evidence of settlement in the building noted.
-This is not inconsistent with a property of this age and type and is considered longstanding.
+Notes There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampness, rot and i Dampness, rot and infestation Repair category 1 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
+Dampness, rot and infestation

+Repair category 1

+Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

 Chimney stacks

 Repair category 2

-Notes There are some cracked/weathered sections noted to the chimney stacks.
+Notes There are weathered/eroded sections noted to the chimney stack.

-Roofing including roof space

-Repair category 2

-Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Roofing including roof space Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
 The flat roof has a limited life only and will require regular maintenance and eventual renewal.
+We have been informed maintenance has been carried out to the roof within the past year.
+The extent of works should be obtained from the selling party/vendor.